JoaquimStr/Metacognition-and-Drowsiness/README.md

 # Metacognition-and-Drowsiness
 This repository was created for a poster presented at the ASSC2022.
 It contains three documents:

-1) The Results documents contains all results, displayed on the poster or not, with some additional information.
+1) The Results document contains all results, displayed on the poster or not, with some additional information.

 2) The Discussion document gathers the implications from these results.